How many times do you need to build your app for DEV, QA, STAGE, PREPROD, PROD, etc. environments?

 Continuous Delivery (CD) is a software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time.
 It aims at building, testing, and releasing software faster and more frequently.

 1. Save days of preparing app submissions, uploading screenshots and releasing the app.

-2. Colleague on vacation and a critical bugfix needs to be released?
+2. A colleague on vacation and a critical bugfix need to be released?
 Don’t rely on one person releasing updates.

 3. Increase software quality and reaction time with more frequent and smaller releases.

 Your ruby version must be 2.4.0 or newer.